Martian01/mrhttpd/Readme.md

 	killall -2 mrhttpd
 	killall -15 mrhttpd

 After receiving those signals, mrhttpd will release the socket and wait 5 seconds for threads and child processes to finish.
 So you can start another server listening on the same port straight away.
-Please avoid sending a SIGKILL signal unless there is a good reason.
+As a general rule for stopping servers, please avoid sending a SIGKILL signal unless there is a good reason.
+When there is a good reason, do not hesitate to send a SIGKILL signal.

 A typical control script called rc.httpd is provided with mrhttpd.
 If you want to use it in a standard location like /etc/rc.d/ you need to copy it manually.